Nosjazz/milestone_3/README.md

 *   ### Wireframes

-    -   Home Page [Wireframe](https://github.com/Nosjazz/todo_list-milestone2/blob/master/assets/pictures/wireframe.jpg).
-Due to time contraints, the project was adaptated to conserve the minimum features, removing the weekly and monthly tracking and the second filtre by date.
+    -   Home Page [Wireframe](https://github.com/Nosjazz/milestone_3/tree/master/static/images/wireframes).
+Due to time contraints, the project was adaptated to conserve the minimum features, removing the Interested and Pledged below the banner, while also removing the banners for the contact Us, login and review Add page.

 ## Features